 The visualization module (implemented in asiVisu library) is tightly bounded to the Data Model backbone.
 For a Node to be represented in a 3D scene, the corresponding Presentation class is created.
 There is a one-to-one correspondence between the Node types and the Presentation types.
 Practically, it means that whenever a new Node type is introduced, the dual Presentation class should be created.
 A Presentation is essentially a collection of Pipelines, where a Pipeline is an abstraction to represent the similar notion of VTK visualization library [Schroeder, 2006].

 A Pipeline starts with a Data Source which is aware of geometric primitives such as curves, surfaces, meshes, etc. At the same time, a Data Source is not aware of OCAF.
-The independency from OCAF at a Data Source level allows us reusing the predefined set of Pipelines in situations when no persistent storage is used or when the storage is variable (e.g., you may store a parametric curve in different Node types while the visualization Pipeline is just the same).
+The independency from OCAF at a Data Source level allows us reusing the predefined set of Pipelines and/or Data Sources in situations when no persistent storage is used or when the storage is variable (e.g., you may store a parametric curve in different Node types while the visualization Pipeline is just the same).

 It is also possible to reuse Data Sources in different Pipelines.
 The latter is especially useful when dealing with large objects.
 It is a Pipeline object which creates all used data sources, algorithms (VTK "filters"), mappers and actors.
 By convention, a Pipeline may have only one actor (check VTK documentation for the overview about filters, mappers and actors).